nus-cs2030s/2324-s2/docs/22-exception.md

 ### Do NOT use Exception as a Control Flow Mechanism

-This is probably the most commonly seen mistakes among new programmers.
+This is probably the most commonly seen mistake among new programmers.
 Exceptions are meant to handle unexpected errors, not to handle the logic of your program.
 Consider the following snippet:

 ```Java
 if (obj != null) {